Magdalena Gómez: Professional works

 Shameless Woman (2014) is a memoir in poems written by Gómez.
 The poetry included in the book was composed over several decades, from the 1970s to the time the book was published.
 The book is divided into six sections: Shameless Woman, Family, To the Essence, The Invention of War, Lessons from the Dream World, and Endangered Species.

 Language of Stars is a play written by Gómez starring a homeless man as the protagonist.
 The play won a Met-Life award from Repertorio Español in New York City.

-Gómez is the founder of the Ferocious Women's Group, a group dedicated to promoting the voices of girls and women through writing and performing arts.
-The multi-generational Ferocious Women's Group meets regularly to support and empower each other, produce theatre, and mentor young women and girls.